jherax/js-utils/README.md

 ### fnShowDialog *(options)*
 This is a facade for [`jQuery.ui.dialog`](http://api.jqueryui.com/dialog/) which is a modal window useful for displaying text, [DOM](http://api.jquery.com/Types/#Element) or [jQuery](http://api.jquery.com/Types/#jQuery) elements.
-You can create dynamic html by passing the html string to the `content` property.
+You can create dynamic html by passing the html string to the `content` property.<br>
 Generated HTML is appended by default to where [`jsu.wrapper`](#getting-started) selector indicate, but if you want to place it into a specific element, then you can set the `appendTo` property with the selector for the container element.

 Some [images](https://dl.dropboxusercontent.com/u/91579606/img.zip) are used to display an icon to the left of text, but only works when `content` is plain text.<br>
 Also you can display existing HTML elements by passing the [DOM](http://api.jquery.com/Types/#Element) or [jQuery](http://api.jquery.com/Types/#jQuery) object to the `content` property.

-**Note:** By default, it has a dependency on [jQuery.ui.dialog](http://api.jqueryui.com/dialog/) and has some [css overrides][jherax.css], but you can redefine the functionality by providing a function reference to the `jsu.fnShowDialog.source` property, this way the dependency to *jQuery.ui.dialog* is removed.
+**Note:** By default, it has a dependency on [jQuery.ui.dialog](http://api.jqueryui.com/dialog/) and has some [css overrides][jherax.css], but you can redefine the&nbsp;functionality by providing a function reference to the `jsu.fnShowDialog.source` property, this way the dependency to *jQuery.ui.dialog* is removed.
 For consistency, the supplied function should have the same signature as the original fnShowDialog function (but is not mandatory).<br>
 **Returns** `jQuery` dialog element
 * **options:** `Object` that provides the following settings:
-  * **appendTo:** `String`.
-Specifies the selector to where the dialog window should be appended; default value is [`jsu.wrapper`](#getting-started)
+  * **appendTo:** `String` or `DOM` or `jQuery`.
+Specifies the element to where the dialog window should&nbsp;be&nbsp;appended; default value is [`jsu.wrapper`](#getting-started)
   * **title:** `String`.
 Title of the dialog window; default value is [`jsu.regional.<language>.dialogTitle`](#jsuregional)
   * **content:** `String` or `DOM` or `jQuery`.
 The content to display in the dialog window.
 If content is plain&nbsp;text, you can add some icons, or else you can create dynamic html.
   * **icon:** `String`.
-Name of [css class][jherax.css] to display to the left of text, if content is plain text.
-Available names are: *"info", "alert", "success", "cancel", "error".* You can also add new icons.
+Name of [css class][jherax.css] to display to the left of text, if content is plain text.<br> Available names are: *"info", "alert", "success", "cancel", "error".* You can also add new icons.
   * **width:** `Number` indicating the width of the dialog window, in pixels.
   * **height:** `Number` indicating the height of the dialog window, in pixels.
   * **closeOnPageUnload:** `Boolean`.
 Specifies whether the dialog should close when the event `beforeunload` is raised.
 This feature is useful if you are sending a form in the document.
   * **buttons:** `Object` or `Array`.
 Specifies which buttons should be displayed on the dialog window.
-The context of the callback is the dialog element; if you need access to the button, it is available as&nbsp;`event.target` object.
+The&nbsp;context of the callback is the dialog element; if you need access to the button, it is available as&nbsp;`event.target` object.
     * `Object:` The keys are the button labels and the values are the callbacks for when the associated button is clicked.
     * `Array:` Each element of the array must be an object defining the attributes, properties, and event handlers to set on the button.